 When most Christians think of Lent, they think of fasting.
 It's the most widely known practice associated with this holy season.
 But we must be careful to fast with the right intentions and not fall into self-serving measures.

-What do we mean by this?
-It's easy for our Lenten fast to take the shape of a New Year's resolution, as Father Mike Schmitz says.
-We give up chocolate, desserts, junk food or snacking in a two-for-one effort to honor God and emerge at Easter a healthier individual.
-And while fasting from these kinds of things is not bad, our intention behind our fast is what sets our Lenten sacrifice apart from a 40-day health reset.
+It's easy for our Lenten fast to become extensions of our New Year's resolutions.
+We give up snacking or sweets in a two-for-one effort to honor God and emerge at Easter as a healthier person.
+And while fasting from junk food is not intrinsically wrong, our intention behind our fast is what matters.
+Let's take a look at the Church's general guidelines on how to fast during Lent.

 Why do we fast during Lent?